 Biceps, triceps, back, chest and shoulders – this upper body dumbbell workout targets it all, without hitting the mat or repeating exercises.

-These are the best standing arm exercises, combined in an engaging no-repeat format.
-Each circuit focuses on a different part of the upper body, and includes two to three upper body strength training exercises designed to build muscle.
+These are the best dumbbell arm exercises, combined in an engaging no-repeat format.
+Each circuit focuses on a different part of the upper body, and includes two to three upper body strength training exercises designed to build strong arms.

 Each exercise is performed from a standing position, similar to our popular Standing Lower Body Workout and Standing Ab Circuit.